Last Updated: February 2023

 - For reporting (including without limitation transaction reporting) to, and audits by, national and international regulatory, enforcement or exchange bodies and complying with court orders associated with us;

 - For Monitoring purposes as defined within and in the Global Monitoring Notice, subject to applicable law; and

-- To provide operational support and development of our businesses including to evaluate customer service, efficiency and cost, as well as for risk management purposes.
+- To provide operational support, development of our businesses and improve our services, including to evaluate customer service, efficiency and cost, as well as for risk management purposes.

 - Detecting security incidents, protecting against malicious, deceptive, fraudulent, or illegal activity, and prosecuting those responsible for that activity, including